Moira (horse): 2022: three-year-old season

 Moira settled near the back of the pack as the field moved down the stretch for the first time.
 She continued to race well back along the rail until the final turn when she was switched to the outside.
 Near the head of the stretch, she moved alongside the leaders and quickly drew away.
 She won easily by seven lengths, with Hernandez standing in the irons for the final strides.
 She set a track record for Woodbine's Tapeta surface of 2:01.48 for 1 1/4 miles, while running the fastest Queen's Plate in its 163-year history.

-Moira is the 38th filly to win the Queen's Plate and the eighth to win both the Woodbine Oaks and Queen's Plate.
+Moira is the 38th filly to win the Queen's Plate, with the fastest time in the post-1957 change to a 11⁄4 mile length and the eighth to win both the Woodbine Oaks and Queen's Plate.
 It was the first Queen's Plate win for owner Lanni and trainer Attard.
 "I've known [Attard] for 20 years, and this has been a dream – a dream of his, mine – being two Canadian boys to win this race," said Lanni.
 "This is unbelievable.
 What a filly."

 Moira made her next start on October 8 in the Grade I E. P. Taylor Stakes, running over turf for the first time while facing older fillies and mares.
 Going off as the 6–5 favourite, she raced in the middle of a tightly bunched field.
 In the stretch, she lacked racing room so Hernandez moved her sharply to the inside, cutting off another horse, Lemista, in the process.
 Although Moira was tight against the rail, she began to inch her way to the lead, only to be beaten at the wire by Rougir, who made a late run on the outside.
 Moira was subsequently disqualified to eighth place for interference with Lemista.

 Moira's final start of the year was the Breeders' Cup Filly & Mare Turf on November 5, where she was ridden by Frankie Dettori.
 Breaking from the outside post, she was well back early but closed steadily in the stretch to finish fifth.

+2023: four-year-old season

+After her final race in 2023 Moira was sent to the Keeneland's Fasig-Tipton November Sale where she was sold for $3 million to DM Racing Ventures.
+Her original connections had seller's remorse at the same November Sale and bought her back for $3 million.
+Both last year and this year she was consigned by Hill 'n' Dale at Xalapa.

+2024: five-year-old season

+Two days after winning the Grade 1 Breeders' Cup Filly and Mare Turf at Del Mar, Moira was sold for US$4.3 million at the Fasig-Tipton November Sale in Lexington.
+It was not publicly known who the new owners were however it was later revealed that Yulong Investments from China had bought Moira as well as other highly valued mares.

+2025: six-year-old season

+Moira began racing for her new owners in Australia in April 2025 in the Doncaster Mile.